 Holding gold can serve as a financial shelter during times when other asset classes see increased volatility or subpar returns.
 During the initial panic of early 2020, for example, gold performed well at a time when stock markets around the world witnessed historic corrections.

-Gold is likely the closest analogy to bitcoin when it comes to asset classes and diversification examples.
-Inventors tend to seek both for exposure to something that can serve as a long-term store of value, a hedge against inflation, and a non correlated or less correlated asset.
+Gold is sometimes compared to Bitcoin when it comes to asset classes and diversification.
+Investors may consider both as a long-term store of value (though Bitcoin’s volatility makes it somewhat unstable in that regard), a hedge against inflation, and a non-correlated or less-correlated asset.

 Recommended: Bitcoin vs. Gold